Municipal MS4 Permit and Stormwater Management (Phase II NPDES)

 As a result of both changes in methodology and new development, the Urbanized Areas in the 2010 Census changed from the 2000 Census.
 The map below shows the currently defined urbanized areas.
 This ArcView shapefile of the 2010 shapefile of urbanized areas of Massachusetts (5 MB zipped) has more details if you have the mapping program, or use open the kml files in the panel below right if you have Google Earth installed on your computer.

-On November 4, 2010, the US EPA published in the Federal Register, a new draft small Municipal Separate Storm Sewer System (MS4) general permit for public comment.
-The comment period closed, but as of April 2013, the permit remains in draft form and has not been promulgated.
+In 2016, the US EPA published in the Federal Register, a new draft small Municipal Separate Storm Sewer System (MS4) general permit for public comment.
+The permit was approved and takes effect in July 2017.
 The new permit covers stormwater discharges from urbanized areas of all Buzzards Bay communities.
 The new permit, which replaces the first permit issued in 2003, is described at this EPA MS4 permit website.